Roberta Peters: Early life and career

 Peters also appeared frequently with the Cincinnati Opera, as well as in numerous cities around the United States while on tour with the Met.
 Over the years, she expanded her repertoire to include roles such as Lakmé, Juliette in Roméo et Juliette, Massenet's Manon, and occasionally performing Violetta in La traviata, and Mimì in La bohème.

 Peters also appeared abroad as early as 1951, when she sang at the Royal Opera House in London, in Balfe's The Bohemian Girl, conducted by Sir Thomas Beecham.
 From the mid-1950s onwards, she appeared in several opera houses in Italy, the Vienna State Opera, the Salzburg Festival, and the Bolshoi in Moscow, in 1972.

 Peters was as popular on television as on the stage.
 She appeared regularly on such programs as The Voice of Firestone and The Tonight Show.
 On the Sunday night CBS variety program The Ed Sullivan Show, Peters was its most frequent guest, appearing a record 65 times.
 She also appeared in several television commercials, including a memorable entry in American Express' "Do You Know Me?" campaign, in which she hailed a taxi at the top of her voice.

 Peters also had an extensive career as a recitalist, appearing in concert halls throughout the United States.
 Early in her career in 1962, she performed before an audience of over 13,000 at the popular outdoor "Italian Night" concert series at Lewisohn Stadium in New York under the direction of conductor Alfredo Antonini.

 Later in her career she added operetta and musical theater to her repertoire, appearing in The Merry Widow, and The King and I. She also recorded Rodgers and Hammerstein's Carousel with Alfred Drake.
 Peters never officially retired and gave occasional recitals later in life.

-Personal life
+Personal life and death

 Peters was briefly married to baritone Robert Merrill in 1952, later admitting she had fallen in love with the voice and not the man.
 The two divorced amicably, remained friends and continued to perform together in opera and recitals.
-She remarried in 1955, to Bertram Fields, until his death in 2010.
+She married Bertram Fields in 1955.
 Their marriage produced two sons.

-Death
+Fields died in 2010.

 Peters died of Parkinson's disease on January 18, 2017, at age 86.